-Antiretroviral Pregnancy Registry: To monitor maternal-fetal outcomes of pregnant women exposed to RETROVIR, an Antiretroviral Pregnancy Registry has been established.
+Antiretroviral pregnancy registry: To monitor maternal-fetal outcomes of pregnant women exposed to zidovudine, an Antiretroviral Pregnancy Registry has been established.
 Physicians are encouraged to register patients by calling 1-800-258-4263.

 8.3 Nursing Mothers

 Zidovudine is excreted in human milk [see Clinical Pharmacology (12.3)].